Untitled

 • Plan to complete homework for the next class meeting on time.

-• Late work is not accepted, except in emergency situations.
+• Late work is generally not accepted, except in emergency situations.
 In the case of an extenuating circumstance, please communicate as early as you can with your instructor about the need to miss class and/or assignments.

 Accessibility Services for Students with Disabilities: